Nao000/NamedBindSql/README.md

 ## summary

-I want to use named params in `Ecto.Adapters.SQL.Query` so I try make this.
+I want to use named params in Elixir `Ecto.Adapters.SQL.Query` so I try make this.

 ## example